motebus/ultrabook/Ultranet Apps/jujue-app User Guide.md

 Note:
 * Choose public or private on the left hand side, in public you can see and copy others flow, in private you will only see flows of your own
 * On the right hand side can choose the directory you want ex: flow, obj, json,etc
+* If you need to copy others flow just click second button(copy button) on the left, the json in "data" field will be copy to your clipboard
+* "Trash can" button is for deletion please be careful
 ### //bucket -> s3 minio
 ![圖片](https://user-images.githubusercontent.com/77911816/174707920-23cb9a8d-85dd-41aa-9d16-93702a24c775.png)
 * You can upload your file in to a specific bucket